lsteiner9/lsteiner9.github.io/README.md

 ## Areas of interest in software development

+* Java

+* Python

 * Combining music and technology to improve people's lives.

-* Optimizing code for efficiency and self-documenting readability

 ## Current projects